unitedstates/inspectors-general/README.md

 ./backup --bulk=us-inspectors-general.bulk.zip
 ```

+Both zipping and uploading take a long time -- this is a several-hour process at minimum.

-This command zips up the contents of the  `data/` directory, while excluding any `.done` files that track the status of individual file backups.
+The process zips up the contents of the  `data/` directory, while excluding any `.done` files that track the status of individual file backups.
 The zip file is placed up one directory, so that it doesn't interfere with the automatic directory examination of `data/` that many scripts employ.

 Then the file is uploaded to the Internet Archive as part of the collection, to be a convenient bulk mirror of the entire thing.

+[TBD: Proper collection landing page, and bulk data link.]

 ### Resources